-Just Compensation Under The Fifth Amendment For The Taking Of Private Property For Public Use
+Just Compensation Under The Fifth Amendment For The Taking Of Private Property For Public Use (All Plaintiffs)

-- 128. Plaintiffs incorporate by reference and re-allege each allegation set forth above, as though fully set forth herein. - 129.
-The Fifth Amendment provides that no person shall "be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation." - 130.
-Plaintiffs had cognizable property interests in the Junior Preferred Stock, including contract rights to dividends, to liquidation rights and preferences, and to voting rights, and in its economic interests in the Junior Preferred Stock, including their proportionate share of the Company's future earnings and the equity and value of the Junior Preferred Stock. - 131.
-Plaintiffs had investment-backed expectations to participate in the Companies' future earnings and to receive a share of any residual value of the Companies in the event of liquidation, and those expectations were reasonable.
+- 137. Plaintiffs incorporate by reference and re-allege each allegation set forth above, as though fully set forth herein. - 138.
+The Fifth Amendment provides that no person shall "be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation." - 139.
+All Plaintiffs had cognizable property interests in the Junior Preferred Stock, including contract rights to dividends, to liquidation rights and preferences, and to voting rights, and in its economic interests in the Junior Preferred Stock, including their proportionate share of the Company's future earnings and the equity and value of the Junior Preferred Stock.
+Plaintiffs

-- 132. By way of the Sweep Amendment, executed under the purported authority of the Recovery Act and by one arm of the federal government (Treasury) imposing its will and dominion over another arm (the Agency) under its control, the United States directly appropriated for itself Plaintiffs' property interests in the Junior Preferred Stock.
-The Sweep Amendment, although unlawful, was an authorized act of the government, done within the general scope of the duties of the agencies and officers who executed it. - Preferred Stock, extinguished Plaintiffs' contractual property rights, and directly and proximately caused a severe, present, continuing and actual economic injury to the Junior Preferred stockholders' property interests.
-Indeed, Plaintiffs have been deprived of all economically beneficial uses of their Junior Preferred Stock in Fannie Mae and Freddie Mac, while the United States has received payments from the Companies of more than \$200 billion in dividends since the Sweep Amendment, without any corresponding reduction in the liquidation preference payable to the United States.
-Thus, contrary to the United States' position asserted in other litigation, Plaintiffs' takings claims are ripe. - 134.
-Plaintiffs are entitled to just compensation for the government's taking of their property.
+- 683, CVI, G1X, SALET, SS, and SFG additionally had cognizable property interests in common stock issued by the Companies, including voting rights, dividends, and residual value of the Companies. - 140.
+Plaintiffs had investment-backed expectations to participate in the Companies' future earnings and to receive a share of any residual value of the Companies in the event of liquidation, and those expectations were reasonable. - 141.
+By way of the Sweep Amendment and the subsequent Fourth Amendment, executed under the purported authority of the Recovery Act and by one arm of the federal government (Treasury) imposing its will and dominion over another arm (the Agency) under its control, the United States directly appropriated for itself Plaintiffs' property interests in the Junior Preferred and common stock.
+Both Amendments, although unlawful, were an authorized act of the government, done within the general scope of the duties of the agencies and officers who executed it. - 142.
+The Sweep Amendment and the Fourth Amendment diminished the value of Plaintiffs' shares in the Companies, extinguished Plaintiffs' contractual property rights, and directly and proximately caused a severe, present, continuing and actual economic injury to Plaintiffs' property interests.
+Indeed, Plaintiffs have been deprived of all economically beneficial uses of their common and Junior Preferred Stock in Fannie Mae and Freddie Mac, while the United States has received payments from the Companies of more than \$200 billion in dividends since the Sweep Amendment, without any corresponding reduction in the liquidation preference payable to the United States.
+Thus, contrary to the United States' position asserted in other litigation, Plaintiffs' takings claims are ripe.